explaingit

 Prompt 1

-Show me how to bind a UILabel to a data model property in ReactiveCocoa so the label updates automatically when the property changes.
+I am building an iOS app with ReactiveCocoa.
+Show me how to bind a UILabel's text property to a name property on my view model so the label updates automatically whenever name changes.

 Prompt 2